Estimated reading time: 6 minutes

 A Quality Management System is “The organizational structure, processes, procedures, and resources needed to implement, maintain, and continually improve the management of quality.” –

 Total Quality Management (TQM) is a management approach to long-term success through customer satisfaction.

-TQM focuses on the development of products and services that meet the needs and exceed the expectations of key customer groups.
+TQM focuses on developing products and services that meet the needs and exceed the expectations of key customer groups.

 This is accomplished by creating an integrated “system” that is process-centered, has total employee involvement, and is completely customer-focused.

-Creating a culture that is customer-focused, and collecting and studying data that supports efforts for the customer are critical components of the system.
+Creating a customer-focused culture and collecting and studying data that supports efforts for the customer are critical components of the system.